-The DPB recognizes enrolled students, who have regularly completed a period of study abroad, the exams taken off-site and the achievement of the related credits with which the student intends to replace the exams of his own study plan.
-For the purposes of the recognition of these examinations, the student at the time of the compilation of the plan of training activities, he intends to follow at the University abroad, must produce suitable documentation proving the equivalence of content between the teaching unit abroad and the teaching unit that intends to replace taught in the Master's degree course in Engineering for Natural Risk Management.
+The DPB recognizes enrolled students who have regularly completed a period of study abroad the exams taken off-site and the achievement of the related credits with which the student intends to replace the exams of his own study plan.
+For the purposes of the recognition of these examinations, when compiling the plan of training activities he intends to follow at the University abroad, the student must produce suitable documentation proving the equivalence of content between the teaching unit abroad and the teaching unit that he intends to replace taught in the Master's degree course in Computer Engineering.
 Equivalence shall be evaluated by the DPB.
 The conversion of marks will take place according to criteria approved by the DPB, in accordance with the European ECTS system.

 In addition, as stated in Art.
-12 below, the certification of the training activities carried out abroad for a period of not less than 100 hours, will lead to a better final evaluation through a higher minimum increase assigned at the end of the final examination.
+12 below, the certification of the training activities carried out abroad for a period of no less than 100 hours, will lead to a better final evaluation through a higher minimum increase assigned at the end of the final examination.